 support and IT

-Jack has been a volunteer and member of The Together Plan team for the past 2 years, helping with IT and office development.
+Jack has been a volunteer and member of The Together Plan team since 2017, helping with IT and office development.
 He is an invested member of the Youth for Youth programme and has been to Belarus to run training there for young adults.
 Jack is a chemistry student at the University of York and strongly believes that with the power of “Togetherness”, Jewish communities can be supported, grow and thrive.

 Paul has had a non-traditional career path, after dropping out of university after one year.
 He was a secretary and office manager but eventually found his calling as a Business Systems Manager.
 He’s a firm believer that the right IT can be used to help unlock organisations’ and individuals’ potential.

 Paul first encountered The Together Plan in 2015 at a synagogue community day and hasn’t looked back.
-He happily acknowledges that TTP has benefited him hugely too.
+He happily acknowledges that The Together Plan has benefited him hugely too.
 In 2016 he went to Belarus to see our work in action, a transformative experience.

 Paul moved from London to Amsterdam in 2017 but still helps out behind the scenes, helping keep our systems running smoothly.